Buffalo, Minnesota clinic attack: Immediate aftermath

-Suspect
+Perpetrator

 Gregory Paul Ulrich (born July 19, 1953) a local citizen, was identified as the sole suspect in the attack.
-By February 9, 2021, he was 67-years old and had a listed address of Buffalo, Minnesota, where he had been a longtime resident.
+By February 9, 2021, he was 67 years old and had a listed address of Buffalo, Minnesota, where he had been a longtime resident.
 Ulrich had been living in a mobile park for the past few years, but recently put his trailer up for sale.

 The Buffalo Police Department and Wright County Sheriff's Office were "very familiar" with Ulrich from prior interactions.
 Ulrich had a history of mental health and substance abuse problems.
 He was known to frequently call the police to make unfounded theft reports or address interpersonal quarrels with people he interacted with.
 He was also convicted of several crimes, such as driving while impaired and possessing illegal drugs being committed between 2004 and 2015, that fell below the felony level.

 Ulrich threatened to carry out a mass shooting at the Buffalo Crossroads medical clinic in October 2018.
 In a police report filed then, a doctor told investigators that Ulrich had talked about "shooting, blowing things up, and practicing different scenarios of getting revenge".
 Ulrich told police that he had been describing the dreams he had been having to the doctor and that he had no intention of carrying out anything he had allegedly said.
 Police took him for a mental health evaluation at a facility in Monticello.
 Allina staff believed that Ulrich might carry out his threats and filed paperwork barring him from the company's property, which was delivered to Ulrich's home by the police.
 Ulrich was eventually served with a restraining order stemming from the 2018 threat, and he was ordered not to visit the clinic or the nearby hospital and not to contact his former doctor.
 The criminal case against Ulrich was eventually dismissed as prosecutors said he was "mental incompetent" to stand trial.